Vehicle crossings (dropped kerbs) and access ramps

 If you are creating a new access onto the highway and there are no kerbs to be dropped please contact our team to discuss whether you need to apply for a vehicle crossing.
 You can call us on 0345 155 1004.

-The cost of constructing a vehicle crossing varies depending on the contractor you choose, and the specification of crossing required, but will probably be somewhere between £1,500 and £3,000.
+The cost of constructing a vehicle crossing varies depending on the contractor you choose, the size of the site, and the specification of crossing required, but will probably start from £1,500 upwards.
 It is advisable to obtain a number of quotes before choosing a contractor.
 If you are uncertain about hiring a contractor the Citizens Advice Bureau provides advice.
 Our licence costs £260 in total, which covers our safety assessment, construction audit and administration costs.

 - 10 things you need to check before applying for a vehicle crossing or access ramp